leviettung01/doanblockchain/README.md

 ### Game (Camping)
-The higher the Level, the shorter the cooldown.
 If the level max (20), start increasing Rarity.

 | Raritys | Count | Cooldown Time | Rate |